toltec-dev/toltec/web/index.rst

 .. class:: center

-a community-maintained repository of free software for the reMarkable tablet.
+A community-maintained repository of free software for the reMarkable tablet.

 .. image:: ./logo.png
   :height: 400